Astral-Haze/minecraft-modpack/README.md

 //I'm bad at names
 Neoforge

 ## **Bugs to watch out for:**

+### GTCEU
-  GTCEU veins cannot be weighted by or restricted to specific biomes, as far as I can tell, short of maybe using world gen layers with biome-specific blocks.
+* veins cannot be weighted by or restricted to specific biomes, as far as I can tell, short of maybe using world gen layers with biome-specific blocks.

+### Distant Horizons
+* When certain mods (Including Supplementaries, Starlight) are present, lighting issues may occur during DH chunk creation
+* Distant generation may cause crashes
+* Clouds render over DH chunks, recomend disabling or raising clouds and/or increasing vanilla render distance to ensure cave ceilings render normally

 ## **Mod List (Core):**